 What is oral cancer?
 This is type of cancer that occurs in any part of the mouth (lips, tongue, gums, floor of the mouth, roof of the mouth and inner lining of the cheeks).
 Always watch out for pain in mouth or ear, persistent mouth sore, abnormal swallowing, chronic hoarseness, non-tender lump in neck, and peculiar sore throat.
 Such signs can be associated with oral cancer.
 Visit your dentist in case you experience them.

-Dental Issues That Require Emergency Dental Care
+Do you have a Dental Issues That Require Emergency Dental Care?

 You may be confused about which conditions can be categorized as a dental emergency.
 But don’t let that confusion keep you from the emergency care you need and deserve.